c-neto/carlosneto.dev/_sources/blog/2023/2023-10-21-cloud-concepts.md.txt

 # Cloud Computing: Overview and Concepts

-This blog post explores the impact of Cloud Computing, essential concepts, primary Cloud models, and my personal opinion about its adoption.
+This blog post explores the impact of Cloud Computing, essential concepts, primary Cloud models, and my opinion about its adoption.

 ## The Impact of Cloud Computing